How to Build a Low‑Cost Home Chemistry Lab for Kids: Step‑by‑Step Guide

 Step 5: Keep It Organized

 After each experiment, have a “clean‑up routine.”
 Put used powders back in their jars, rinse beakers with water, and wipe the table with a damp cloth.
-The DIY Science Lab blog always reminds readers that a tidy lab makes the next experiment easier.
+A tidy lab makes the next experiment easier.

 Step 6: Add More Fun Experiments